junhoyeo/my-roadmap-2019/README.md

 All kinds of contributions(from single typos to large improvements) is welcomed!
 Just send a [new **pull request**](https://github.com/junhoyeo/awesome-backend/pull/new/master).

 # Backend?
-Backend means the data access layer of a application.
+Backend means the data access layer of an application.

 Most of the core operating logic and data handling happens here; Such as managing authentication, interacting with the database or other services, and providing API to communicate with the client(which can be the frontend app).